Automotive

-What to do After an Accident | 6 Steps
+What to do After a Car Accident? | The Ultimate Guide

 An accident or injury may have been unexpected and painful.
 While a little cut or bruise might not require medical attention, you may need to consult a doctor or nurse if you experience intense pain or unusual symptoms.